 Possible "sign" of success: digital signage work featured in Four Winds Interactive's College Engagement & Real Client Solutions gallery.

-Beautiful design work, but these detailed visual designs I produced for a startup were immediately sold and absorbed into a large company, within months the product was taken offline.
+Aesthetically-pleasing design work, but these detailed visual designs I produced for a startup were immediately sold and absorbed into a large company, and within months the product we'd labored over was taken offline.